SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 Then copy and paste in **Azure Cloud Shell** command line.

 ```
-az mysql server create --resource-group <resource-group-name> --sku-name GP_Gen5_8 --name <server name> --location <location> --admin-user mysqlAdminUser --admin-password 'mysqlAdminPassw0rd!' --ssl-enforcement Disabled --storage-size 51200
+az mysql server create --resource-group <resource-group-name> --sku-name GP_Gen5_8 --name <server name> --location <location> --admin-user mysqlAdminUser --admin-password 'Password!1234' --ssl-enforcement Disabled --storage-size 51200
 ```

 ```
-if you have a sign of exclamation in password etc, put the string in quotes to avoid bash conflict.
+if you have a sign of exclamation in password etc, put the string in quotes to avoid bash conflict.After creating MySQL Server,You have to ensure SSL is disabled.
 ```

 <img src="images/new5.png"/>